-Most include full baths and kitchenettes or kitchens.
+Apartments include full baths and kitchenettes or kitchens.
 Our professional staff of nurses and other qualified caregivers provide personalized services ranging from light daily tasks to assistance with mobility, dressing, bathing and grooming.
 Medication management and medical assistance are available, as are spiritual care, recreational and social activities, and transportation.
 With assisted living, you can continue to enjoy independence, while also giving yourself and your family the priceless gift of peace of mind.

 Services and amenities include:

-- Beautiful Apartments with washer and dryer hookups
+- Beautiful apartments with washer and dryer hookups

 - Community dining rooms